kevinwang930/kevinwang930.github.io/content/post/db/mysql/index.md

 `Buffer pool` is an area in main memory where `InnoDB` caches table and index data as it is accessed.
 The buffer pool permits frequently used data to be accessed directly from memory

+#### On Disk Structure

+A `file-per-table` tablespace contains data and indexes for a single `InnoDB` table, and is stored on the file system in a single data file.

 ## 2.5.
 Bin log